christian-nickerson/vu1-monitor/README.md

 > [!NOTE]
 > `vu1-monitor` identifies specific Dials by their name, as configured in `vu-server`.
 Please make sure that each dial name matches what is expected by `vu1-monitor`

+## Supported hardware

+`vu1-monitor` supports OS agnostic tooling, particularly across Linux, MacOS & Linux.
+However, `vu1-monitor` is only tested and maintained on MacOS & Linux (`vu-server` had a default demo app for windows).

+Currently, `vu1-monitor` supports NVIDIA GPU monitoring only.
+AMD & Apple GPU monitoring will be coming in later releases.